SAyaka0122/Deep-learning-based-binary-classifier/README.md

 * tensorflow-gpu 1.13.1
 * scikit-learn 0.21.2
 <br>
 To run the model, jupyter notebook can be used.
 We recommend you to use the ipynb files of this repository for running the model.
-Please upload ipynb files of this repository to Google Colaboratory or etc.

 # Usage